IlyasHabeeb/CA_Test_Ilyas/README.md

-# CAtest
-test for candidate CAs for CUSP ADS and PUI classes.
+# Test for candidate CAs for CUSP ADS and PUI classes.

 Instructions: each piece of instruction is contained in a cell in the notebook PUI ADS CA test.ipynb.